Dear Friends of the Foundation,

 P.S.
 Thank you to Clayton Fatheree and his family for letting us feature a photo of him at the 2017 Walk to End Epilepsy in the banner above.
 One of many inspiring moments at the Walk was when Clayton walked with his parents across the finish line.

 "Epilepsy feels so much bigger than each of us, but together we are a force that is much bigger than epilepsy."

 "My son Sebastian’s courage inspires me in this ﬁght.
 Who inspires you?
 Let’s ﬁght to End Epilepsy together."

 "Opened our eyes to a new breed of family-hood.
 Taught us patience.
 I joined the board to improve the lives of people living with epilepsy. "

 "Epilepsy is a significantly underfunded “cause” and I remain hopeful that through ... increased awareness, that cures will be found and lives improved."

 "I walk FOR and WITH my daughter Josie … for a cure and for the day when ...
 NO ONE will ever have a seizure again.
 A cure will happen if we just keep swinging."

 “I want to contribute to an organization that can effect change for everyone who is thrust unexpectedly into the

 "I want other parents to know how to navigate the murky waters of this diagnosis"

-"Because of the impact of epilepsy on my life, I continue to be very concerned about and want to use my voice for the issues facing thousands of women with epilepsy."
+"Because of the impact of epilepsy on my life, I am concerned about and use my voice for the issues facing thousands of women with epilepsy.”